Rinfella/zola-ssg/content/Useful SSH configurations for your server.md

 ### MaxSessions

-Specifies the number of open sessions permitted per network connection
+Specifies the number of open sessions permitted per network connection.
+The default is 10.

+### Max Startups

+This specifies the max number of concurrent unauthenticated connections to the SSH daemon.
+Additional connections will be dropped until authentication succeeds or the `LoginGraceTime` expires for a connection.
+The default is 10.

+### PasswordAuthentication

+This specifies whether you can connect to the SSH server using password or not.
+The default is `yes`;

+###